 Watch the ~5 min video below to know more about our model and work

-Akshita is TAF’s program being implemented in MP.
+Akshita is TAF’s current program being implemented in MP.
 We have been working closely with the state government since 2019, focussing on adapting the program design and interventions to MP's tribal context (over 20% of the state’s population is tribal).
-Our work is presently underway in Chhindwara and Betul districts.
+Our work is presently underway in 8 districts of MP.

-We wish to expand our program footprint to cover six to eight districts across the two states.
+We are working towards expanding our program footprint to cover more districts in MP.
 This will help us better understand the regional social and cultural norms and inform our program design further.

-We are looking for partners who can sponsor our work in one or more districts.
+We are looking for partners who can sponsor our work in one or more districts in MP.
 A minimum program commitment we seek is for four to five administrative blocks (a block is typically 10-15% of a district’s population) for a three-year period.
-This social investment will not only impact the lives of thousands of women and children directly, but will also create a strong data-backed evidence to inform intervention scale-up across the two states, and even nationally.
+This social investment will not only impact the lives of thousands of women and children directly, but will also create strong data-backed evidence to inform intervention scale-up in MP state, and even nationally.